10 Characteristics of Successful People

 10. They live for something bigger than themselves.

 It may be a belief that they’re living to serve a higher power.
 It may be a strong belief in family values or love for their country or for their fellow man.

-Successful people believe that their actions matter and that they can have a positive influence in the world and in the lives of other people.
+Successful people believe that their actions matter and that they can have a positive influence on the world and the lives of other people.

 How do you define success?